JoostAB/sudoku/README.md

     H ║ ·  6  · │ 4  7  3 │ ·  ·  2 ║
     I ║ ·  ·  · │ ·  5  · │ 9  ·  · ║
       ╚═════════╧═════════╧═════════╝
-    Enter next move in Row-Column-Value (eg 1a2 or 6g4)
+    Enter next move in Column-Row-Value format (eg 1a2 or 6g4)